A Time To Reflect

 A reflection from my first commissioned street art project

-It's Monday, and I'm sitting at Rubio's Coastal Grill.
-Having just finished a delicious Burrito Especial, I sit here with a few minutes to reflect.
+It’s a Monday, and I’m sitting at Rubio’s Mexican eatery.
+Having just finished a tasty burrito Especial, I sit here with a few minutes to reflect.
 A time to reflect on my first commissioned street art project.

 It was very happenstance, the way it came together.
 Sort of.
 I remember I had just got fired from my then (and last) corporate job, and thinking to myself, “I need to find a way to get my art out into the world. . .
 Aside from Instagram!”
 I had yet to have an art show of any kind, and the closest thing I’d done to “street art” project was slapping up SURJ stickers anywhere I could (gas stations seem to be my preferred real estate.)

 That said, and, having been currently unemployed, I decided to do a deep peruse on the internet for anything resembling a way of displaying my art.
 I looked for galleries, I looked for art fairs, I began to ponder the much more, um, we’ll call it “legal grey area” of putting up stencils or wheat paste.
 I’ve always been an “ask for forgiveness” kind of guy, so I was considering ALL possibilities.
 This was starting to look like the route I’d be pursuing. after about an hour (or 3) of looking at different avenues, watching more than a handful of YouTube videos of “How to do street art” the smartest way possible, I found an ad.
 Honestly, I don’t remember how I found it.
 Or even which exact website.
 I just remember it was a call for artists to paint the utility boxes along East Colfax in Denver.

 For those not familiar with Colfax Ave, it boasts of both infamy and cache value simultaneously.
 It’s home to both hipsters and homeless and is constantly in a state of gentrification.
 The crime rate is extremely high along the busy street, and murder, sadly, is not uncommon.